by Andy Green

 The longest-running team is the North American Eagle, which is taking a novel approach to building a land speed record car: they have started with an old military jet fighter, cut the wings off and added high-speed wheels.
 The slightly spooky thing about their choice of donor aircraft, an ex-NASA F-104 Starfighter, is that it had the tail number 763 – the current record speed.
 I’m not superstitious, but that’s quite a coincidence!
 In overall project terms, the NAE team has tried to minimise their financial and organisational risk by avoiding the need to build a car from scratch.
 The trade-off in this approach is that they have inherited the engineering risk of trying to convert a vehicle that was not designed to run along the ground (it’s not really as simple as just cutting the wings off and adding wheels).
 The team has fitted 3 sets of wheels, with a centre set added to take the bending loads out of the fuselage, and they are still assessing the F-104’s aerodynamics on the ground.
 However, any big changes to the aerodynamics of their existing Starfighter fuselage will be a major challenge for the team.
 You have to admire the low-budget, keep-it-simple approach of the NAE – let’s hope that they manage to solve the technical problems of adapting the aircraft for supersonic ground use.

 The Eagle team has been working away for over 10 years now and has already had some success.
-The car has run at the Black Rock Desert (where it was limited both by the poor surface and poor weather) and at El Mirage, where the limiting factor was the short length of the track.
-The Eagle reportedly achieved between 300 and 400 mph and we are now waiting to see when and where they can run next.
-As discussed above, we are glad to have the competition and we remain keen to offer help and advice wherever we can.
+The car has run at the Black Rock Desert (where it was limited both by the poor surface and poor weather), El Mirage, where the limiting factor was the short length of the track, and most recently at the Alvord Desert in Oregon, where they achieved around 450 mph.
+Clearly they’re forging ahead with an attempt on Thrust SSC’s record as soon as they can, and good luck to them.
 Visit www.landspeed.com for more information.

 Steve Fossett, the American Adventurer who went missing in 2007 in a light aircraft (the aircraft wreckage was discovered a year later), was in the final stages of preparing for an assault on the World Land Speed Record when he disappeared.
 He had bought Craig Breedlove’s old ‘Sonic Arrow’ car, which ran against Thrust SSC in 1997, and had the car rebuilt to improve both its speed and safety.
 The car is up for sale (and there are rumours of a buyer) so we are very much hoping to see the car run again soon.